Physics Lab for the summer school starts next week.

 - Construct a circuit to be used to time 1 second, using R,L and C.

-- Build a rail gun or a DC electric motor or any other experiment to demonstrate the forces on a current carrying wire due to magnetic field.
+- Build a DC electric motor or any other experiment to demonstrate the forces on a current carrying wire due to magnetic field.

 - Demonstrate Faradays law of induction

 - Measure Earth magnetic field

 - Measure distance dependence of electromagnetic forces between two magnets.